josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 Analysts can trace these insertions across platforms: recycled phrasing, identical punctuation errors, meme reuse.
 The repetition is not only linguistic; it is emotional.
 Each echo carries the same heartbeat of envy and fear.

-When aligned chronologically, these patterns look less like argument and more like choreography notation—proof that the abuse is staged.
+When aligned chronologically, these patterns look less like argument and more like choreography notation — proof that the abuse is staged.

 For investigators, recognising projection dynamics does not mean excusing behaviour.
 It clarifies motive and structure.